1982–83 Hamburger SV season: Season summary

 The 1982–83 campaign is considered as the greatest in the history of the club, as Hamburg finished first in the league on goal difference, after being level on points with local rivals Werder Bremen.
-It was the club's second straight league title and third overall.
+It was the club's first consecutive league title and successive third overall.
 In May, HSV recorded its greatest ever success, winning the European Cup for the first time, after a 1–0 win over Italian champions Juventus in the final in Athens.
-This ended a spell of six straight years of English clubs winning the trophy.
+This ended a spell of six consecutive seasons of English clubs winning the trophy.

 The club also participated in this season's edition of the DFB-Pokal, where they were knocked out by Hertha BSC in the round of 16.

 Under manager Ernst Happel, Hamburg would go on an unbeaten streak of 36 matches which began during the previous season, on 30 January 1982, and ended on 29 January 1983.
 The run remained a Bundesliga record until November 2013, when it was broken by Bayern Munich.

 Hamburg would also equal the record of suffering no home losses in a 34-match Bundesliga season, a feat the club had also accomplished under Happel in the previous season.